Charles Robert Ashbee

-Charles Robert Ashbee (17 May 1863 – 23 May 1942) was an English architect and designer who was a prime mover of the Arts and Crafts movement, which took its craft ethic from the works of John Ruskin and its co-operative structure from the socialism of William Morris.
+Charles Robert Ashbee (known as C. R. Ashbee 17 May 1863 – 23 May 1942) was an English architect and designer who was a prime mover of the Arts and Crafts movement, which took its craft ethic from the works of John Ruskin and its co-operative structure from the socialism of William Morris.

 Ashbee was defined by one source as "designer, architect, entrepreneur, and social reformer".
 His disciplines included metalwork, textile design, furniture, jewellery and other objects in the Modern Style (British Art Nouveau style) and Arts and Crafts genres.
 He became an elected member of the Art Workers' Guild in 1892, and was elected as its Master in 1929.

 Early life

-Ashbee was born in 1863 in Isleworth, then just West of the Victorian sprawl of London and now a suburb.
+Ashbee was born in 1863 in Isleworth, then just west of the Victorian sprawl of London and now a suburb.
 He was the first child and only son of businessman Henry Spencer Ashbee, the senior partner in the London branch of the firm of Charles Lavy & Co., and Elizabeth Jenny Lavi (1842–1919), daughter of his German business partner.
 His parents had married in Elizabeth's hometown of Hamburg, Germany on 27 June 1862.
 His mother's brother Charles Lavy (1842-1928) inherited the German firm and became a politician.

 Charles Robert had three sisters Frances Mary (1866–1926), Agnes Jenny (1869–1926) and Elsa (1873–1944) Family life was not happy.
 As the father became more conservative, his family followed the progressive movement of the era.
 "The 'excessive education' of his daughters irritated him, his Jewish wife's pro-suffragism infuriated him, and he became estranged from his socialist homosexual son, Charles".
 Henry Spencer was, like his son after him, well travelled and a writer.
 He also became a notable erotic bibliophile.

 Charles Robert Ashbee went to Wellington College and read History at King's College, Cambridge, from 1883 to 1886, and studied under the architect George Frederick Bodley.

 Henry and Elisabeth separated in 1893.